 If SNCC happens to notice a "call" workstation become unlinked, and you have not received an email or alert for the workstation, attempt to relink it and engage Batch Scheduling if needed.
 Make sure to email Batch Scheduling that no email or alert was received for a "call" workstation.

 If SNCC receives an email or any other alert for a workstation that is NOT on either list, send an email to firstname.lastname@example.org saying you were notified about an undocumented workstation, acknowledge any alert for the workstation, and it will be addressed during business hours.

 If SNCC happens to notice a workstation become unlinked that is not on either "call" or "no call" list, ignore it.

-Document 5991 is unavailable at this time. - Link to doc with instructions for trying to get workstations "re"-linked
+[Link for document 5991 is unavailable at this time.] - Link to doc with instructions for trying to get workstations "re"-linked

 Also, in IWS Monitor Workstations - for the column labeled "Writer Running" please ignore the items stating NO if their TYPE is "Extended Agent".
 These will never have the Writer Running and should always say NO. (The Fault-Tolerant Agent types should be YES and should have the Writer Running).